TYPO3GmbH/ext-hubspot/Documentation/Editors/Index.rst

 Choose `Hubspot Call to Action`.
 Enter a speaking name and paste the code you got for the CTA from hubspot.
 Save the record.

-Create a content element of typo `Hubspot CTA` on the page where you want the CTA and choose your CTA record.
+Create a content element of type `Hubspot CTA` on the page where you want the CTA to appear and choose your CTA record.
 The CTA will now be rendered onto that page and clicks will be tracked via hubspot.